AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/how-marketo-measure-and-salesforce-interact.md

 ---
 unique-page-id: 18874672
-description: How Marketo Measure and Salesforce Interact - Measure - Product Documentation
+description: How Marketo Measure and Salesforce Interact - Marketo Measure - Product Documentation
 title: How Marketo Measure and Salesforce Interact
 exl-id: c2f9d7ce-c5b8-4664-8f92-cb54255190cd
 ---
 # How Marketo Measure and Salesforce Interact {#how-marketo-measure-and-salesforce-interact}

-Let's take a high-level look at the relationship between Bizible and Salesforce.
+Let's take a high-level look at the relationship between Marketo Measure and Salesforce.

-## Salesforce and Bizible  {#salesforce-and-bizible}
+## Salesforce and Marketo Measure  {#salesforce-and-marketo-measure}

-Once the Bizible account is created and Salesforce is connected, Bizible will begin pushing marketing data into the CRM instance as long as the Bizible managed package is installed.
-If it's not, Bizible will not write any data, but it will read information from your SFDC instance.
+Once the Marketo Measure account is created and Salesforce is connected, Marketo Measure will begin pushing marketing data into the CRM instance as long as the Marketo Measure managed package is installed.
+If it's not, Marketo Measure will not write any data, but it will read information from your SFDC instance.

 ![](assets/1-3.png)

-By default, Bizible exports 200 records per API credit each time a job sends data to your CRM.
-For most customers, this provides the optimal balance between API credits consumed by Bizible and CPU resource requirements on the CRM.
+By default, Marketo Measure exports 200 records per API credit each time a job sends data to your CRM.
+For most customers, this provides the optimal balance between API credits consumed by Marketo Measure and CPU resource requirements on the CRM.
 However, for customers with complex CRM configurations, such as workflows and triggers, a smaller batch size might be helpful to improve CRM performance.
-To this end, Bizible allows customers to configure the CRM export batch size.
-This setting is available on the Settings > CRM > General page in the Bizible web application and customers can choose between batch sizes of 200 (default), 100, 50, or 25.
+To this end, Marketo Measure allows customers to configure the CRM export batch size.
+This setting is available on the Settings > CRM > General page in the Marketo Measure web application and customers can choose between batch sizes of 200 (default), 100, 50, or 25.

 ![](assets/how-bizible-and-salesforce-interact-2.png)